 Abilities for Entrepreneurship Majors

-As an entrepreneurship major, you will find yourself needing the following abilities:
+As a entrepreneurship major, you will find yourself needing the following abilities:

-What Can You Do With an Entrepreneurship Major?
+What Can You Do With a Entrepreneurial Studies Major?

 |Job Title||Job Growth Rate||Median Salary|

 Who Is Getting a Bachelor’s Degree in Entrepreneurial Studies?

 At the countrywide level, the racial-ethnic distribution of entrepreneurship majors is as follows:

 |Hispanic or Latino||466|

 Students from other countries are interested in Entrepreneurship, too.
 About 8.6% of those with this major are international students.
 The most popular countries for students from outside the country are: